AnotherJohnH/Zif/README.md

 The games available from the menus should be stored under the Games sub-directory and need to be listed in the file "Games/list".

-The command line option --help (or -h) provides a list of all the command line options.
+The command line option --help (or -h) provides a list of the command line options.
 Supplying a Z-code game file as a command line argument will load and run the game file directly bypassing the front-end menus.